R2VF: A Two-Step Regularization Algorithm to Cluster Categories in GLMs: Computational Approach

 \section{Computational Approach}

 We will describe the computational implications of our algorithm by showing that it doesn't involve customizing the known regularizations, nor inflating $X$ or $Y$.
-If we treat $X$ and $Y$ as constants and mark the running time as $O\left(L_\lambda\right)$ for ordinary Lasso regression with a lambda-search, and $O\left(R_\lambda\right)$ for Ridge regression, then the run-time of our algorithm is $O\left(L_\lambda\right)+O\left(R_\lambda\right)$ in case we use Ridge in Step 3, or 2$O\left(L_\lambda\right)$ in case we use Lasso in Step 3.
+If we treat $X$ and $Y$ as constants and mark the running time as $O\left(L_\lambda\right)$ for ordinary Lasso regression \cite{friedman2010regularization} with a lambda-search \cite{hastie2009elements}, and $O\left(R_\lambda\right)$ for Ridge regression, then the run-time of our algorithm is $O\left(L_\lambda\right)+O\left(R_\lambda\right)$ in case we use Ridge in Step 3, or 2$O\left(L_\lambda\right)$ in case we use Lasso in Step 3.
 None of the steps require optimizing more than one factor, nor implementing complex penalties, such as the one presented by \cite{bondell_h_d_simultaneous_2009}.

-For variable fusion we use split-coding, an approach presented by \cite{walter_coding_1987}, then apply an ordinary Lasso penalty.
+For variable fusion we use split-coding \cite{walter_coding_1987}, then apply an ordinary Lasso penalty.
 The idea behind split-coding is that the bin-covariates: $b_i$ ( $i=$ left bin edges) for a value C in the original ordinal feature are defined by:

 Therefore, the model coefficients are parameterized by:

 So, transitions between bin $b_i$ and $b_{i-1}$ are expressed by coefficient $\delta_i$, and to retrieve $\beta_i$ we only need to use the back-transformation $\beta_i=\sum_{s=1}^i \delta_s$.
 This approach basically performs regularization on the contribution of each bin over the previous bin- identical to the variable fusion Lasso.
 There is no inflation of parameters with this scheme.